2.3 National strategy on Youth Volunteering

 Currently, there is no independent strategy for youth volunteering in Hungary.
-A general volunteering strategy, the National Volunteer Strategy (Nemzeti Önkéntes Stratégia) was adopted by the Government Decision no. 1068/2012 (III.
+A general volunteering strategy, the National Volunteer Strategy 2012-2020 (Nemzeti Önkéntes Stratégia 2012-2020) was adopted by the Government Decree no. 1068/2012 (III.
 20.)
 [1068/2012.
 (III.
 20.)
-Korm. határozat] and has the timeframe of 2012-2020.
-The strategy also does not adress the specific issue of youth volunteering.
+Korm. határozat].
+The strategy also does not address the specific issue of youth volunteering.
 It does not define explicit goals in relation to young people, though they are mentioned several times among the target groups.
 One of the success indicators by 2020 was:

-'The rate of participation in volunteer activities by young people aged 18-26 increases 25% by 2020.'
+'The rate of participation in volunteer activities by young people aged 18-26 increases to 25% by 2020.'

-Not applicable – youth volunteering is not mentioned separately in the previous Strategy.
-(See sub-chapter 2.3 Existence of a National Strategy.)
+As it mentioned above, youth volunteering is not mentioned separately in the previous Strategy.

-As mentioned above, the previous strategy does not focus on youth volunteering; there were no specific youth-related tasks assigned to any authorities.
-However, in general, the Minister heading the Prime Minister's Office (Miniszterelnökséget vezető miniszter) manage the tasks related to youth policy.
+As the strategy did not focus specifically on youth volunteering; there were no specific youth-related tasks assigned to any authorities.
+However, in general, the Deputy State Secretariat for Youth Affairs manages the tasks related to youth policy.

-According to the information provided by the Ministry in 2021, the focus areas for young people in volunteering are
+According to the Ministry information in 2022, the focus areas related to youth volunteering are

 The Strategy calls for frequent monitoring; the first phase was conducted in 2013.
 The report (Önkéntesség Magyarországon, 2013.) does not explicitly address youth volunteering; it only analyses the role of age.
 The next wave of monitoring was conducted in 2018.
 Although the research did not only focus on young people, it paid attention to the answers of 18-29-year olds. (Önkéntesség Magyarországon, 2018.)

 The revision of the National Volunteer Strategy 2012-2020 (Nemzeti Önkéntes Stratégia 2012-2020) has already started in summer 2019.
-According to the information provided by the Ministry in 2021, the report was completed in 2021.
+According to the Ministry information in 2021, the evaluation report was finished in 2021.
 The government and the civil society provided feedback by early January 2022.
-The next step in the process is the finalization of the policy, with the revision of the National Volunteer Council, then the adoption of the forthcoming National Volunteer Strategy (For more information about the National Volunteer Council see sub-chapter 2.2 Administration and governance of youth volunteering.)
+After coordinating and synthesising the feedback, political revision of the draft began.
+However, due to the government reshuffle following the general elections in spring 2022, a policy review was required to ensure that the strategy takes into account sectoral changes and concerns.